28msec/zorba/test/update/Scripts/Readme.txt

    The XQUTS import script puts this in place appropriately.
 If you do not run the import script, just copy the "ReportingResults" directory from the XQUTS download to w3c_update_reportingresults.

+In order to generate the HTML versions of the reports (XQUTSReport.html and XQUTSReportSimple.html) these are the additional steps that have to be followed:

+5. Go to the /tmp folder and unzip the XQUTS version you used to generate the report(s).
+Let's assume it is XQUTS_1_0_1.zip.

+6. Copy the XML(s) into the /tmp/XQUTS_1_0_1/ReportingResults folder

+7. Modify /tmp/XQUTS_1_0_1/ReportingResults/Results.xml by adding a result node for every report you copied at step 5.

+8. From /tmp/XQUTS_1_0_1/ReportingResults/ run 'ant -buildfile Build.xml' in order to generate XQUTSReport.html and XQUTSReportSimple.html